Payment Application vs. Construction Invoice

 - Invoices for internal tracking or simple customer billing

-- Payment applications for GC, owner, or lender approval
+- Payment applications for GC, owner, architect, or lender approval

 In some cases, the payment application effectively replaces the invoice for that project.